 The performance evaluation of the Independent Directors was carried out by the entire Board, excluding the Director being evaluated.
 The performance evaluation of the Chairman and the Non Independent Directors were carried out by the Independent Directors who also reviewed the performance of the Board as a whole.
-The Nomination and Remuneration Committee also reviewed the performance of the Board, its Committees and of the Directors.
+The Nomination and Remuneration Committee also reviewed the performance of the Directors.